xho95/xho95.github.io/readme.md

 # xho95.github.io

-A blog to summarize the study about Swift language and other skills
+A blog to summarize my studies about the Swift programming language and other skills